orlo/security-page/docs/privacy_and_data_protection.md

 ## GDPR

 ### What is GDPR
-he General Data Protection Regulation (“GDPR”) is the European privacy regulation which replaced the EU Data Protection Directive (“Directive 95/46/EC”).
+The General Data Protection Regulation (“GDPR”) is the European privacy regulation which replaced the EU Data Protection Directive (“Directive 95/46/EC”).
 The GDPR addresses the processing of personal data and the free movement of such data.
 It aims to strengthen the security and protection of personal data in the EU and harmonize EU data protection law.
 Broadly, it sets out a number of data protection principles and requirements which must be